gsbirch/gsbirch.github.io/partyshooter.md

 - Fixed duplicate spawn point on Ravine

 #### Dev Build 3

+Dev Build 3 focuses less on content and more on ensuring the game is stable and gives little errors to the players.

 - General
     - Added the new map: Ravine!
     - Added fullscreen mode (press F11!)